Complete dentures: Occlusal vertical dimension, resting vertical dimension and freeway space

-RVD - OVD = FWS = 2–4 mm

 In an edentate patient, the OVD cannot be measured unless it was recorded prior to clearance of the dentition or pre-existing dentures provide a satisfactory value.
-In the majority of cases, however, the OVD needs to be calculated by determining the RVD and allowing for adequate FWS (i.e. OVD = RVD - FWS = RVD - (2 to 4mm)).
+In the majority of cases, however, the OVD needs to be calculated by determining the RVD and allowing for adequate FWS (i.e. OVD = RVD - FWS = RVD - (2 to 4 mm)).
 The patient is asked to relax the muscles of the mandible, and the measurement for RVD is taken with a Willis gauge from a point on the chin and a point underneath the nose.

 The record (bite) blocks

 Record blocks are made in such a way so that the dental technician is provided with all the information necessary to provide a wax replica of the dentures.
 They consist of blocks of wax resting on a rigid base that can be made out of shellac, light-cured or heat-cured acrylic.
-The base can sometimes be made out of wax, however, such a material lacks the rigidity required to ensure accurate measures are taken.
+The base can sometimes be made out of wax; however, such a material lacks the rigidity required to ensure accurate measures are taken.
 Additionally, it may distort during transport and thus damage the validity of the recordings.
 Acrylic resins demonstrate the best accuracy of fit and are therefore the most retentive, with heat-cured acrylic being superior to light-cured.

 The record blocks are inserted in the mouth and the following should be examined and deemed satisfactory prior to proceeding with any adjustments: